What I've Learned Traveling as an American

 I will bask in gratitude for my freedom.
 It’s humbling to see that there are still so many around this world who are far from free, and I should never take this for granted.

-I will remember that no country is perfect, but it’s those imperfections that make us great.
+I will remember that no country is perfect, but it’s in those imperfections that we can all come together and make room for change.
 We have come so far, and learning from those mistakes is the only way we can continue to grow.

 I want to remember that, yes, America is a great country, but it’s not the center of the world.
 We are one cog in a gigantic, beautiful, messy, complex machine.
 Sometimes it runs smoothly and harmoniously; and other times it breaks down and seems unfixable.
 But cogs can’t function on their own.
 We must all work together and use our strengths to help the whole.
 We need each other.